IGITUGraz/L2L/doc/intro.rst

     to output messages to a console/file.

 2. Setting up logging in a multiprocessing environment is a mind-numbingly painful process.
-Therefore, to keep users sane, we have provided the module :mod:`~ltl.logging_tools` with 2 functions which can be used to conveniently setup logging.
+Therefore, to keep users sane, we have provided the module :mod:`~l2l.logging_tools` with 2 functions which can be used to conveniently setup logging.
 See the module documentation for more details.

 3. As far as using loggers is concerned, the convention is one logger per file.
 The name of the logger should reflect